-Winter Bird Feeder
+Make a Winter Bird Feeder

-Use snow and ice to create beautiful winter bird feeders!
+Use snow and ice to create beautiful winter bird feeders.
 Your feathered friends will appreciate it!

 We enjoy walking down to the frozen lake to throw rocks and sticks onto it.
 My boys like the thwank thwank of objects as they bump and slide along the ice.
 They also enjoy using sticks to break up ice close to them while watching the air bubbles float under the surface, and then trying to pull in the chunks of ice to play with or throw.
 We observed how heavy rocks dented and cracked the ice, while smaller ones smoothly slid to the middle of the lake.